TernTechnologies/public-api-schema/schema/candidate/candidate.md

 ### Base URL

-The base URL for accessing the API is `https://push.tern-group.com`
+The base URL for accessing the production API is `https://push.tern-group.com` The base URL for accessing the development API is `https://push.dev.tern-group.com`

+The API is accessible over HTTPS.
+The default resource path for the API is `/crm-events`.

 ### JSON Schema